 The name Christian derives from the noun χριστος (christos), meaning anointed, which in turn comes from the Greek verb χριω (chrio), meaning to smear or anoint:

-A follower of Jesus Christ, on the other hand, is a Christ, not a Christian.
-A Christ is someone who partakes in the Anointment, and thus is a king, and thus has no earthly superior, and thus is both wholly free and wholly responsible for his own actions and his own life.
-A Christian is a willing slave, which is the opposite of a Christ, which in Greek is called Antichrist.
+A follower of Jesus Christ is a Christ: someone who partakes in the Anointment, and thus is a king, and thus has no earthly superior, and thus is both wholly free and wholly responsible for his own actions and his own life.
+A follower of Jesus Christ is a Christ; a son-of-God (Matthew 5:9), a co-heir with Jesus Christ (Romans 8:17, Matthew 5:5), a co-judge with Jesus Christ (1 Corinthians 6:2), a king with Christ (Revelation 20:4).
+Whether acorn or oak, such a person is Jesus' friend (John 15:15) and colleague (John 14:12).